trashpandaboy/TPEvents/README.md

 ## Installation

-To install TPEvents please use the UnityPackageManager
+To install TPEvents, please use the UnityPackageManager

 ## Usage